MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 }
 ```

-The compiled vertex shader is loaded from resources with respect to macro definition `UNIFORMS_BUFFER_ENABLED`,
+The compiled vertex shader is loaded from resources with respect to macro definition `UNIFORMS_ENABLED`,
 which was used to compile it at build-time using CMake function `add_methane_shaders_source`.

 ```cpp